Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 mother cat and kitten resting near window

 Animals like bears and hedgehogs that hibernate during the winter experience physiological changes that allow them to spend long periods hidden away and inactive.
-Cats don’t hibernate in the technical sense, but some sleep more when it’s cold or rainy.
+Cats don’t hibernate or experience torpor, but some sleep more when it’s cold or rainy.
+Sick cats will also usually sleep more, so any sudden changes in your cat’s activity or lethargy require a check by your vet.

 How Much Time Do Cats Spend Sleeping?